allamaprabhuani/akantu2/doc/dev-doc/manual/contactmechanicsmodel.rst

 Contact detection
 '''''''''''''''''

-The contact detection algorithm can receive the a few parameters.
+The contact detection algorithm can receive a few parameters.
 It is possible to specify the master/slave surfaces with their string identifier.
 The geometrical projections are performed with iterations which can be controlled as a classical optimization problem.
 A typical detection configuration is given below: